The-Foreigners/The-Foreigners.github.io/objectives.md

   - Keep track of reactions.

 - USE REACTION TO IDENTIFY SPELL BEFORE DISPELLING.
-  - 4th level spell is DC 19 check, 5th level is a 20.
+  - 4th level spell is DC 19 check, 5th is 20.

 - KEEP ACCURATE ROUND COUNT FOR SPELL EFFECTS.